Gustanol/Gustanol/README.md

 # 💫 About Me:
 - ✨ I'm interested in web and backend projects
 - 🌱 I like to build interesting and responsive websites
-- 🧑‍💻 I like to build and use some APIs in my projects
+- 🧑‍💻 I like to build and use some REST APIs in my projects
 - 💻 I like to use Cisco Packet Tracer to build my own networks
 - 💬 Ask me about web development and networking
 - 🤝 I love to talk about code.
 Let's Discuss 😊